Search results for

 TouchRetouch

 TouchRetouch is an interesting photo editor app.
 This doesn’t focus on basic stuff like contrast or red eyes.
 Instead, it lets you remove small imperfections from a photo.
 We’re talking about telephone wires, people, blemishes on a wall, and more.
 It works best on minor imperfections.
 The app doesn’t do well with major changes.
 However, this is a good way to remove the occasional issue and make photos look a little better.
-It runs for $1.99 with no additional in-app purchases.
 It’s definitely a unique photo editor.
-This one is also free if you use Google Play Pass.

 VSCO

 VSCO is an all-in-one photography tool.
 It works as a camera app as well as a photo editor.
-It also has some tips, tricks, and various fun filters for use.
+It also has some tips, tricks, and various fun filters to use.
 The filters emulate various types of film.
 They’re pretty neat, but they are still filters at the end of the day.
-This one is a little harder to recommend than most.
-It doesn’t do anything the best, but it does several things extremely well.
-There is a subscription for $19.99 per year.
-It adds additional features, but it’s a little hard to justify with so many other tools out there.
+There is a subscription fee of $29.99 per year.
+It unlocks some premium features like certain presets, color grading, and more, but it’s a little hard to justify with so many other tools out there.
 It might be up your alley, though.
+It has also received a ton of bad reviews due to the recent increase in subscription fees.

 If we missed any great photography apps, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!